 Coenzyme Q10 is also known as ubiquinone.
 It’s a naturally occurring anti-oxidant whose primary function is cellular energy production.
 Our bodies do produce it, but as noted above we make less as we age.
 Our diets can only provide small amounts of this nutrient.
 Food sources are primarily chicken, beef, and some whole grains.

 There are a variety of medical issues that might benefit from CoQ10.
 While some conditions that have thought to benefit from CoQ10 supplementation are disputed of late, the following conditions are currently thought to improve with a supplement.
 As is always the case, it is necessary to discuss with your health care team when deciding to add supplements to your diet in therapeutic ranges.
 Supplements can always interact with certain medications, so your health care team and you need to be communicating on this topic!

-- Wrinkles.
-We are all going to get them, so it is interesting to note that one preliminary study found that middle-aged women taking 150 mg of CoQ10 three times per day for 3 months achieved a significant reduction in wrinkles around the lips, eyes, and nose.
-There was no reduction in wrinkles on the forehead.
+We are all going to get them, so it’s interesting to note that one preliminary study found that middle-aged women taking 150 mg of CoQ10 three times per day for 3 months achieved a significant reduction in wrinkles around the lips, eyes, and nose.
+There was no wrinkle reduction on the forehead.
 Another study in 33 participants also supported significant wrinkle reduction.
 For other tips on better looking skin and what to eat, here are some thoughts.

 Taking smaller 100 mg doses with a small amount of dietary fat will increase the absorption of CoQ10.